Conveyancing in South-Africa Explained

 Where transfer duty is payable, a formula is applicable based on the value of the property.
 Transfer duty normally constitutes the majority of the costs; sometimes 90% or more of the costs of transfer, and is payable by the purchaser.

 Rates and Levies

-Whilst not a cost of transfer, rates and levies must be paid in full on date of transfer.
-A pro rata (normally to date of possession) portion of the charges payable on the fixed property to the relevant local authority or the levies payable to the Body Corporate in the case of a sectional title unit.
+Whilst not a cost of transfer, rates and levies must be paid in full on the date of transfer.
+A pro-rata (normally to date of possession) portion of the charges payable on the fixed property to the relevant local authority or the levies payable to the Body Corporate in the case of a sectional title unit.